4ndybuk/TicketManager/README.md

    $ touch ./.env   (bash)
    $ type nul > .env    (Windows)
    ```
+4. Option A: Database already made
+     - Speak to relevant person to retrieve Supabase URL and KEY
+   Option B: No known database
-4. Create a new supabase project and retrieve the associated URL and KEY
+     - Create a new supabase project and retrieve the associated URL and KEY

 5. Append and save the URL and KEY into the .env file in the form of
    ```
    SUPABASE_URL=your_url_here